 Pursuant to a depositary agreement ("Depositary Agreement"), the Company has appointed J.P.
-Morgan Bank Luxembourg S.A. as depositary of the Company (the "Depositary").
+Morgan SE, acting through its Luxembourg branch, (formerly J.P.
+Morgan Bank Luxembourg S.A.) as depositary of the Company (the "Depositary").
 The Depositary shall perform all the duties and obligations of a depositary under the UCITS V Directive, Commission Delegated Regulation (EU) 2016/438 of 17 December 2015 supplementing Directive 2009/65/EC of the European Parliament and of the Council with regard to obligations of depositaries, and the UCI Law (collectively, the "Investment Funds Legislation") as outlined in the Depositary Agreement.